-- a. all sections of the Card have been accurately and legibly completed, in English, in accordance with the WBF Guide to Completion and these Rules but in case of inconsistency between the Guide and these Rules and Regulations, the latter shall prevail; - b. the Card and Supplementary Sheets contain a clear and sufficient explanation of the system used including, without limitation, all competitive agreements and understandings; - c. the Card is of appropriate sticker colour. - d.
-Pairs using substantial system variations shall complete a second Convention Card, whereby the second card will be supplementary to the first, and the first Convention Card must be cross-referenced to it (and bear a statement under Systems Summary). - 1.6.2.2.
-WBF Convention Booklet: A reference on the Card to the name of a convention described in the WBF Convention Booklet shall be deemed to incorporate in the Card the full text of the relevant convention as described in the WBF Convention Booklet.
+c. the Card is of appropriate sticker colour.

+d.
+Pairs using substantial system variations shall complete a second System card, whereby the second card will be supplementary to the first, and the first System card must be cross-referenced to it (and bear a statement under Systems Summary).

+1.7.2.2.
+WBF Convention Booklet:

+A reference on the Card to the name of a convention described in the WBF Convention Booklet shall be deemed to incorporate in the Card the full text of the relevant convention as described in the WBF Convention Booklet.
 Should any modification on the description contained in the WBF Convention Booklet be used, sufficient details of such modification must appear on the Card in the appropriate section where the subject convention is named.
-No modification should be written on the WBF Convention Booklet itself. - 1.6.2.3.
-Coloured Stickers on Convention Card: A space is provided at the top right-hand corner of the first page of the Card on which a coloured sticker is to be affixed and maintained, such sticker colour to be green, blue or red, in order to signify the following systemic approaches to bidding, namely:
+No modification should be written on the WBF Convention Booklet itself.

+1.7.2.3.
+Coloured Stickers on System card:

+A space is provided at the top right-hand corner of the first page of the Card on which a coloured sticker is to be affixed and maintained, such sticker colour to be green, blue or red, in order to signify the following systemic approaches to bidding, namely:
-green = natural

-- blue = strong club/diamond, where one club/diamond is always strong - red = artificial.
+- green = natural - blue = strong club/diamond, where one club/diamond is always strong - red = artificial.
 This category includes all artificial systems, which do not fall under the definition of Highly Unusual Methods, other than strong club/diamond systems.
 Examples would be a system where one club shows either a strong one club opening or a naturally inclined or balanced one club opening; a system which contains unusual bids at the two- or three- level (other than weak-two or multi).
-Furthermore, all pairs using system variations (except for varying one no trump opening point count ranges) shall identify their card with a red sticker.
+Furthermore, all pairs using system variations except for varying one no trump opening point count ranges) shall identify their card with a red sticker.

+1.7.2.4.
+Supplementary Sheets:

-- 1.6.2.4.
-Supplementary Sheets: The WBF Convention Card may be supplemented by the addition of Supplementary Sheets.
+The WBF System card may be supplemented by the addition of Supplementary Sheets.
 The function of Supplementary Sheets is to facilitate full disclosure of systems and the relationship of material on a Supplementary Sheet to material on a Card should be clearly indicated by corresponding numbers on both the Card and the Supplementary Sheet.
+The number of Supplementary Sheets is limited to four A4 sized pages, typed doubled-spaced in English.

+1.7.2.5.
+Presentation:

-The number of Supplementary Sheets is limited to four A4 sized pages, typed doubled-spaced in English. - 1.6.2.5.
-Complex Systems: A partnership using a complex system may lodge a comprehensive statement of its methods in English (which may be of any length) with the Appeals Committee prior to the commencement of the Championships.
-Any statement so lodged will be used by the Appeals Committee (and may be used by the partnership in argument before the Appeals Committee) to assist it in determining whether or not full and proper information was given to the opponents as to the meaning of calls made in the auction by the partnership. - 1.6.2.6.
-General Consideration: The greater the number and complexity of bids and plays of purely conventional meaning used, the more improbable and difficult it is for opponents to recognize and therefore to understand them.
-The onus of disclosure is always on the user of the convention and the benefit of any doubt will always be given by the Tournament Director (or Appeals Committee) to the opponents. - 1.6.2.7.
-Distribution of systems: Each team entered for the Championships shall lodge with the Appeals Committee the original copy of the Convention Card and Supplementary Sheets, and additional copies as required.
+A partnership may lodge a comprehensive statement of its methods in English (which may be of any length) with the Appeals Committee prior to the commencement of the Championships.
+Any statement so lodged will be used by the Appeals Committee (and may be used by the partnership in argument before the Appeals Committee) to assist it in determining whether or not full and proper and timely information was given to the opponents as to the meaning of calls made in the auction by the partnership and of any related partnership understanding.

+1.7.2.6.
+General Consideration:

+The greater the number and complexity of bids and plays of purely conventional meaning used, the more improbable and difficult it is for opponents to recognize and therefore to understand them.
+The onus of disclosure is always on the user of the convention or partnership understanding and the benefit of any doubt will always be given by the Tournament Director (or Appeals Committee) to the opponents.

+1.7.2.7.
+Distribution of systems:

+Each team entered for the Championships shall lodge with the Appeals Committee the original copy of the System card and Supplementary Sheets, and additional copies as required.